Office of Scholarship & Sponsored Projects (OSSP)

 Research Resumption Planning Guide: The State of Oregon’s Higher Education Coordinating Commission and the Oregon Health Authority issued directions for the resumption of certain critical, essential, and time sensitive research activities at Oregon’s colleges and universities during the coronavirus pandemic and under current public health orders.
 Faculty, researchers, lab managers, and project staff may develop a plan for a staged return to research projects and labs as public health directives allow.
 At this time, a research resumption plan should focus on moving from a ramp-down status, or Phase 0, to a Phase 1 status.

 Researchers must submit a research resumption plan to their chair, director, and dean, and the COVID-19 Preparedness Team for approval prior to resuming research.
 Those returning to campus must also follow the HR Return to Campus Guidelines for Faculty and Staff (HR Return to Campus Guidelines).

 This document provides guidance in developing a research resumption plan, as public health and university directives allow.
 Research resumption plans must clearly address multiple issues, including physical distancing, personal protection equipment (PPE) requirements, and cleaning and disinfecting protocols.
-Additional issues may also need to be included to protect the health and safety of faculty, students, staff, research participants, and the Pacific community.
+Additional issues may also need to be included to protect the health and safety of faculty, students, staff, participants, and the Pacific community.
 (You can find a Word version of the planning questions here.)

 Essential and Critical Research: For one-time access to campus research facilities during the COVID-19 public health emergency to engage in essential and critical research and scholarship, please complete this access request form (Box folder) and send to your School dean/director and OSSP (email@example.com).